Starfield (video game): Xbox version

 Starfield runs at 4K resolution on the Xbox Series X and 1440p on the Xbox Series S. Both versions use AMD FSR 2 upscaling; on the Series X the game runs at an internal resolution of 1440p, and on Series S the internal resolution is 900p.

 Both Xbox versions could run the game with a framerate capped at 30 frames per second (FPS) at launch, with both Xbox Series X and Series S later receiving an optional 60 FPS mode.
 The rationale for the original frame cap was to provide consistency.
-Most areas of the game run at 30FPS, however in some cities the framerate drops below 30FPS causing some stuttering.
+Most areas of the game run at 30FPS; however, there are occasionally dips in the frame rate in some cities, causing stutters.

-There is no native Xbox One version of the game, however Xbox One owners can stream the game to their consoles with Xbox Cloud Gaming's "Ultimate" tier.
-As an Xbox Play Anywhere title, cross-progression with PC is compatible with the Microsoft Store PC version.
+There is no native Xbox One version of the game; however, Xbox One owners can stream the game to their consoles with Xbox Cloud Gaming's "Ultimate" tier.
+As an Xbox Play Anywhere title, save data is preserved between the PC and Xbox versions.